cc-mkotrike/testqs1/README.md

 The deployment takes between 1 and 2 hours, depending on the quantity of software licensed.

-Here are the list of the Parameters that would be required at the time of this SAS QuikStart at the time of Deployment.
+Below is the list of the Parameters that would require to be filled during the deployment of this SAS QuikStart.

 |   Name of the Parameter           |   Default	        |   Description                   |
 | -------------------------         | ----------------- | ------------------------------- |